How to Reset Your Boiler

 - An electric part of appliance needing to be replaced.

-If you find that you’re having to reset your boiler regularly then it might be a sign that your boiler is on its last legs and you should consider installing a brand new one.
+If you're having to reset your boiler then your boiler may be on its last legs.
+So it’s time to consider a brand new one.